 This CR adds the reference to 38.181-5 in several places, and also adds the following description in channelBWs-DL and channelBWs-UL (but not explained in the coversheet):

+For each band, NTN capable UEs shall indicate supporting the maximum of those channel bandwidths that are less than or equal to 20 MHz for FR1, taking restrictions in TS 38.101-5 [34] into consideration.

 Q14: Companies are invited to comment on whether the changes in R2-2303671 are acceptable (and the proponent company is welcome to explain the addition of the above sentence).